-The cars featured in NASCAR races are what make the sport what it is.
-The sport is filled with flashy colors and eye catching designs, sheer speed and competitive pace of the cars driving around the track, and a combination of the skills and talent of drivers with the impressive, ever-improving engineering.
-However, many don’t know the background behind these cars: how they are made, what makes them different from street legal cars, and what are the differences between different race cars.
+The cars featured in NASCAR races are what make the sport distinctive.
+NASCAR race cars feature flashy colors and eye-catching designs.
+Constant advancements in engineering and technology make them increasingly effective tools for the amazing athletes that NASCAR drivers use in competition.
+However, many don’t know the background behind these cars: how they are made, what makes them different from street legal cars, and the differences between different race cars.

-The brands of NASCAR Generation 6 cars are Ford, Chevrolet, and Toyota.
-However these brands all used their own specific edition of these cars.
+The brands of NASCAR Generation 6 cars were Ford, Chevrolet, and Toyota.
+However, these brands all used their own specific model.
 In 2012, Ford released its decision to use the second generation of the Ford Fusion, Toyota elected to continue using the 2013 edition Camry, and Chevrolet decided to use the Holden Commodore GM rebranded as the Chevrolet SS.
-These new additions to NASCAR replaced predecessors such as the 2012 Dodge Charger (Dodge initially planned to use the Charger for Generation 6, however ended up withdrawing from NASCAR due to unsuccessful attempts to get others to switch to their car), the 2012 and 2008 Chevrolet Impalas, and the 2010 Toyota Camry from Generation 5.
+These new additions to NASCAR replaced predecessors such as the 2012 Dodge Charger (Dodge initially planned to use the Charger for Generation 6, however, ended up withdrawing from NASCAR due to unsuccessful attempts to get others to switch to their car), the 2012 and 2008 Chevrolet Impalas, and the 2010 Toyota Camry from Generation 5.

-As the years passed, Ford, Toyota, and Chevrolet all updated their models for their Generation 6 car.
-Toyota updated the body of their stock car to match the 2015 Camry, and then later still to the 2018 Camry.
-Toyota updated their car to the 2018 Camaro ZL1.
+As the years passed, Ford, Toyota, and Chevrolet all updated their models for their Generation 6 cars.
+Toyota updated the body of their stock car to match the 2015 Camry and then later to the 2018 Camry.
+Chevrolet updated its car to the 2018 Camaro ZL1.
 Ford replaced the Fusion with the Mustang GT.

 There are many key differences between this generation and Generation 5.
 These cars had aero adjustments, as well as many safety features.
 These safety features included roof bars and an increase in the size of roof flaps to prevent cars from flipping.
 Despite this, there have still been instances of flips with Generation 6 cars.
 Other additions include the use of Carbon Fiber and Kevlar to make up the hood and deck lid, as well as the incorporation of a digital dashboard (this was the addition that made these stock cars more similar to street legal vehicles).

-This generation of NASCAR stock cars was originally planned to be retired after 2020, however the release of the Generation 7 car has been postponed until 2022 due to complications as a result of the Covid-19 pandemic.
+This generation of NASCAR stock cars was originally planned to be retired after 2020.
+However, the release of the Generation 7 car was postponed until 2022 due to complications as a result of the Covid-19 pandemic.

-The newest generation of NASCAR stock cars introduced many new features, but what about the previous generations like?
+The newest generation of NASCAR stock cars introduced many new features, but what were the previous generations like?

 Generation 1 included cars such as the 1955 Hudson Hornet and 1965 Ford Galaxie.
-This generation of cars actually included doors that had to be strapped shut during races, as the regulation that cars had to have a stock car frame and body.
-These cars had a rear axle designed for preventing flips, however this was an overall dangerous car, leading to messy incidents.
+This generation of cars actually included doors that had to be strapped shut during races, as regulations required cars to have a stock car frame and body.
+These cars had a rear axle designed to prevent flips, but they were still dangerous, and many accidents occurred.

 Generation 2 of NASCAR stock cars kept the stock body but had a modified frame.
-This generation included cars such as the 1967 Ford Fairlane, 1973 Dodge Charger, and the 1997 Chevrolet Monte Carlo.
+This generation included cars such as the 1967 Ford Fairlane, the 1973 Dodge Charger, and the 1979 Chevrolet Monte Carlo.

-This answer depends on the context of quality that is being judged.
-The safest car would undoubtedly be Generation 6.
+This answer depends on the quality that is being judged.
+The safest car would undoubtedly be Generation 7.
 The car that changed the sport for the better the most would be Generation 5.
 The most influential would be Generation 1.
-However, ESPN actually has an answer to which generation they deem the best, and for this they chose Generation 2.
+However, ESPN actually has an answer to which generation is best: the Generation 2.
 This is due to the modified frames that improved the overall racing, without sacrificing the body of the cars that didn’t leave a lot of difference between them and the showroom counterparts.
 Another contributing factor to this was that these cars were relatively safe considering how early this generation was, and even beat out later generations in terms of safety.

-Once again, there are a plethora of options for this question.
+Once again, there are several answers to this question.
 Generation 1 could be considered due to the lack of technology, and Generation 6 could be considered due to its heavy criticism from the public.
-However, ESPN ranks Generation 4 as the worst generation, due to the fact that manufacturers were allowed to make cars that had no resemblance whatsoever to their namesakes, as well as the fact that these cars were incredibly dangerous as they could be easily damaged compared to previous generations.
+However, ESPN ranks Generation 4 as the worst generation, due to the fact that manufacturers were allowed to make cars that had no resemblance whatsoever to their namesakes.
+These cars were incredibly dangerous, as they could be easily damaged compared to previous generations.